Living near Pylons and their Power lines

 Substations are located around all urban and suburban areas.
 With rural places usually opting for pole mounted transformers in their place.
 They usually drop down the voltage from 11kv to 240v so that it can be used in homes.

-There are two types of electromagnetic fields produced by overhead and underground cables and the substation equipment itself; electric fields and magnetic fields.
+You can break down electromagnetic fields into two parts, quite simply they are; electric fields and magnetic fields.
 The strength of the electric field depends on the voltage.
 Electric fields from substation equipment are unlikely to extend beyond the equipment housing, as they are screened by practically all building materials.
-Magnetic fields are caused by electric current flowing when people use electrical power.
-For all practical purposes magnetic fields cannot be stopped and will travel through walls as if they were not there.
+Magnetic fields are caused by electric current flow. they are exceptionally difficult to stop and usually requires the use of highly permeable metals with very specific installation requirements.

 Larger substations are associated with higher EMFs.
 The nearer they are to a property, the higher the levels of magnetic fields are likely to be inside.
-There may also be underground cables leading to or away from the transformers.
+There will also be underground cables leading to or away from the transformers.
 Electric and magnetic fields also come from underground cables.
-The electric fields will be zero as they are screened by earth, concrete, sand etc. The magnetic fields are very high near to the cable, higher than from overhead cables because they are closer to you.
-They fall off more rapidly than the fields from overhead wires, because the cables are closer together and cancel out each other’s effects more quickly.
-You are likely to have a cable running underground at the front of your property, which can affect electromagnetic fields at the front of the house, or at the side or back, especially if you have a public footpath by the side of your property.
-This could give you high levels of electromagnetic fields in the garden
+The electric fields will be theoretically zero as they are screened by earth, concrete, sand etc. The magnetic fields, however, are very high near to the cable, higher than from overhead cables because they are closer to you if you picture them in Y plane.
+There may be a possibility that you have the high voltage cables running underground at the front of your property, which can affect electromagnetic fields at the front of the house, or at the side or back, especially if you have a public footpath by the side of your property.

 If there is a substation in the building where you live or work, the field levels on the same floor and the floors above and below could easily exceed the levels at which serious health effects, such as cancer, dementia or depression have been reported.